There are numerous reasons why an injured worker may want to refuse recommended medical treatment or surgery.

-Will refusal affect a workers compensation benefits claim?
+Will refusal affect a workers’ compensation benefits claim?

-Some insurance companies can refuse to pay out benefits to injured workers if they refuse a medical treatment or surgery recommended by their treating medical practitioners.
+Some insurance companies can refuse to pay out benefits to injured workers if they refuse medical treatment or surgery recommended by their treating medical practitioners.
 They can claim that the patient availing workers compensation benefits is refusing to cooperate with prescribed medical treatment.
-Most insurance companies will have a way of trying to refuse paying a workers compensation claim to a worker who refuses to proceed with the prescribed medical treatment.
+Most insurance companies will have a way of trying to refuse to pay a workers compensation claim to a worker who refuses to proceed with the prescribed medical treatment.

 Seeking legal help

 Thankfully, one can take measures to ensure that their rights are protected.
-For example, they can, along with the help of a St. Louis workers compensation attorney, get a second opinion from another doctor to check viability of the procedure prescribed, if needed.
+For example, they can, along with the help of a St. Louis workers compensation attorney, get a second opinion from another doctor to check the viability of the procedure prescribed, if needed.
 The details of what can be done differ from case to case.